QuietStreamFinancial/eng-recruiting/ims-bank/javascript/README.md

 1. Call the API to retrieve the list of transactions:
    - Make a GET request to: [https://quietstreamfinancial.github.io/eng-recruiting/transactions.json](https://quietstreamfinancial.github.io/eng-recruiting/transactions.json)
-2. Use the results to build a table that contains columns for a customer's name, the total balance of their checking accounts, the total balance of their savings accounts, and the total balance of all of their accounts.
+2. Use the results to display a table that contains columns for a customer's name, the total balance of their checking accounts, the total balance of their savings accounts, and the total balance of all of their accounts.
    - Update the Bank component in `src/Bank.js`

 To complete the challenge, fork this sandbox and complete